Autonomous Sensory Meridian Response

 You may feel overwhelmed by the demands of your life, but ASMR may be able to help you ease your stresses.
 The audio-neural stimulation that it provides has led to many experts recommending ASMR as a treatment for some forms of insomnia.

-From YouTube to an ever-growing series of playlists on Spotify and SoundCloud, many people fall asleep every night to ASMR, a practice that greatly improves their quality of life, allowing them to feel relaxed and drift off when they would otherwise be tossing and turning all night.
+From YouTube to an ever-growing series of playlists on Spotify, SoundCloud, and Amazon Prime, many people fall asleep every night to ASMR, a practice that greatly improves their quality of life, allowing them to feel relaxed and drift off when they would otherwise be tossing and turning all night.
 Even if you don’t experience insomnia, sitting down after work or school and engaging in this can be a great way to unwind and improve your anxiety and stress levels.

 These videos can take many forms, but what is always present is a calm, quiet voice and focused attention on the camera.
 Many YouTube channels are built around sensory meridian response ASMR and feature gentle whispering.
 Check out the following example.